Gilaine-UOT/Pandas-Challenge/README.md

 # Pandas-Challenge
 Create and manipulate Pandas DataFrames to analyze school and standardized test data

-##  include a written description of at least two observable trends based on the data.
+##  Observable trends based on the data.

 First Trend is related to the spending ranges per student.
 The school that received <$585 per student performed better in comparison with spending ranges between $645 and $680 per student.
 Example, the overall Passing in percent for spending range <$585 per student was 90.4% while the spending between $645-680 was 53.5%.

 Second trend is related to the School Type, the Charter performance of Average Math Score, Average Reading Score, % Passing Math and reading, also the % overall passing were better that District.

 ## District Summary
-Create a high-level snapshot of the district's key metrics in a DataFrame, including the following:

 Total schools